Alzheimers Diagnosis And Drugs Market Size and Share

 Rising Biomarker-Based Early Diagnosis Uptake

-The FDA’s 2024 breakthrough-device designations for plasma phospho-tau assays capped a decade-long quest for minimally invasive screening, shrinking dependence on PET and lumbar puncture[2]Heather Snyder, “Revised Diagnostic Guidelines for Alzheimer’s Disease,” Alzheimer’s Association, alz.org.
-Updated clinical guidelines now recommend blood biomarkers as first-line tests, which has multiplied testing volumes at Quest Diagnostics and LabCorp.
+The FDA’s 2024 breakthrough-device designations for plasma phospho-tau assays capped a decade-long quest for minimally invasive screening, shrinking dependence on PET and lumbar puncture.[2]Heather Snyder, “Revised Diagnostic Guidelines for Alzheimer’s Disease,” Alzheimer’s Association, alz.org Updated clinical guidelines now recommend blood biomarkers as first-line tests, which has multiplied testing volumes at Quest Diagnostics and LabCorp.
 Primary-care physicians are adopting screening workflows that add just five minutes to routine visits, enabling earlier therapeutic intervention.
 Health-plan actuaries are recalculating cost-offsets, noting that each year of delay in institutional care saves USD 17,000 per patient in U.S. Medicaid outlays.
-Emerging economies are piloting mobile phlebotomy vans that collect samples in rural areas, broadening diagnostic reach without major bricks-and-mortar investment.
+Emerging economies are piloting mobile phlebotomy vans that collect samples in rural areas, broadening diagnostic reach without significant investment in bricks-and-mortar infrastructure.

 Growing Geriatric Population & Disease Prevalence

-The UN projects the global 65-plus cohort to cross 95 million by 2030, with APAC contributing over half that growth.
-Alzheimer’s prevalence will hit 7.1 million in the United States alone, raising the economic burden toward USD 360 billion per year.
-Governments are embedding dementia strategies into broader healthy-aging agendas, allocating funds for memory-clinic networks and specialist training slots.
-China’s five-year dementia program mandates biomarker capacity in every tier-2 hospital, while India is rolling out community health-worker curricula that include cognitive-screening modules.
+The UN projects the global 65-plus cohort to reach 95 million by 2030, with APAC accounting for over half of that growth.
+Alzheimer’s prevalence will hit 7.1 million in the United States alone, raising the economic burden to USD 360 billion per year.
+Governments are embedding dementia strategies into broader healthy-aging agendas, allocating funds for memory clinic networks and specialist training slots.
+China’s five-year dementia program mandates biomarker capacity in every tier-2 hospital, while India is rolling out community health worker curricula that include cognitive screening modules.
 Venture investors view these demographics as a structural tailwind, justifying larger Series B rounds for platform biotech and digital therapeutics aimed at early-stage disease.

 | Restraint | (~) % Impact on CAGR Forecast | Geographic Relevance | Impact Timeline |